hernantz/classyconf/docs/source/faq.rst

 And second, your configuration is no longer hierarchical, your application cannot extract configuration from different sources by executing different files, because you cannot know in advance what is being executed.
-So you tipically end up with one single executable file as config that takes care of everything.
+So you typically end up with one single executable file as config that takes care of everything.

 On the other hand, classyconf encourages traditional formats for